linkerd/linkerd2/rfc/helm.md

 ### Not necessarily for the first iteration of this project
 - Have `linkerd check --chart` highlight changes between versions.

+### Definetely for later
+- Consider `install-cni`.
+Could be as a separate stage (`--set stage=cni`) or a regular option (`--set cni`).
+The latter would imply solving the timing issues that motivated having that as a separate command to begin with (control plane components trying to come up without the iptables having been modified yet).

 To-do
 ------